gpaumier/gp2/src/articles/2015-07-21 autistic-wikipedian.rst

     --- Tony Attwood [3]_

+..
+[3] Tony Attwood. *The complete guide to Asperger's syndrome*. p.126

-If this is the case for neurotypical people, meaning people with a "typical" brain, imagine how challenging it can be for autists like me.
+If this is the case for neurotypical people, meaning people with a "typical" brain, imagine how challenging it can be for autistics like me.
 A great analogy is given in the movie *The Imitation Game*, inspired by the life of Alan Turing, who is portrayed in the film as being on the autism spectrum.

+.. class:: full-content
 .. figure:: /images/2015-07-21_imitation_game.png
-   :figclass: full-width
    :alt: A screenshot of the movie The Imitation Game, showing a young Alan Turing (played by Alex Lawther) and his friend Christopher Morcom (portrayed by Jack Bannon).
 They are sitting against a tree, and Christopher is handing Alan a book.

-   Still from *The Imitation Game*. © 2014 The Weinstein Company.
-All rights reserved.
+   Screenshot from *The Imitation Game*. © 2014 The Weinstein Company.

 Historical accuracy aside, one of my favorite moments in the movie is when a young Alan is talking to his friend Christopher about coded messages.
 Christopher explains cryptography as "messages that anyone can see, but no one knows what they mean, unless you have the key."